Type of innovation: Procedure

 Between the 1900s and 1950s, blood transfusions experienced a scientific revolution at a global level.
-Early blood transfusions were direct–in other words, done arm-to-arm with both donor and recipient laying side by side, in the same room, at the same time.
+Early blood transfusions were direct–in other words, performed arm-to-arm with both donor and recipient lying side by side, in the same room, at the same time.
 An indirect transfusion, where donations are made, the blood stored and later transfused into a patient, was clearly a more practical solution.

-Achieving it without the risk of infection or contamination was the goal of several researchers, including Dr. Grífols i Roig.
+Achieving this without the risk of infection or contamination was the goal of several researchers, including Dr. Grifols i Roig.
 The chief consideration was developing an instrument that could facilitate the task.

 A historic innovation

-On that date, Grifols' blood transfusion apparatus was presented to the Barcelona Royal Academy of Medicine.
+On that date, Grifols blood transfusion device was presented to the Barcelona Royal Academy of Medicine.
 By building on the work of other scientists, Josep Antoni had perfected the aseptic system.

 His instrument was capable of storing blood without it coagulating: first with the use of paraffin, and then with sodium citrate.
-Consequently, he was also the first to carry out indirect transfusions under conditions of sterility in Spain.
+Consequently, he was also the first to perform indirect transfusions under sterile conditions in Spain.
 It was a practically risk-free method, since the body metabolizes sodium citrate immediately.
 His contribution was part of the evolutionary story of blood transfusion.
 Others are listed below.